alexhokl/notes/interview.md

 3. easy programming questions
 4. pointer/recurring questions (or async questions in Javascript)
 5. are you satisfied?
-6. do you have any questions?
+6. do you have any questions? (only if the candidate did not ask any questions during the interview)
+7. arrange to meet the rest of the team if the candidate has a high chance of being hired

 - Reassure candidates that interviewers are interested in how they go about solving problems, not the actual answer.
 - Try to ask open-ended questions so that candidates get a chance to show off themselves.
 - Make sure candidates explain things in layman terms.
 - Look for candidates who have passion on their work
 - Ask if the decision made by the interviewer were seemingly wrong, what would he/she do?
 - 3 very easy programming questions to filter out stupid candidates. (note their timing as that is a good indicator for solving harder questions)
   - examples
     - Write a function that determines if a string starts with an upper-case letter A-Z
     - Write a function that determines the area of a circle given the radius
     - Add up all the values in an array
 - In coding test, try to find bug(s) and ask them to find it out.
 Check their responses to see whether they could be over diplomatic in their answers.
 - Always leave about five minutes at the end of the interview to sell the candidate on the company and the job.
+- Encourage the candidate to ask questions and to engage in a conversation (rather than a Q&A session).

 ### A good team setup